2dv514/syllabus/lectures/lectures/01_course_definitions/slides.md

 * Infrastructure as code (IoC)
   * Infrastructure automation based on practices for software development
+    * Your infrastructure is treated the same way as your code
+    * "Code should be written to describe the desired state of the new machine"
   * Virtualization, cloud, containers, server automation...
   * Defining your environments as code
-    * Version control, documentation, no manual differences (snowflake servers)
+    * code as documentation, no manual differences (snowflake servers)
 * Tools for automation of infrastructure
   * Chef, Ansible, Puppet...